juji-io/datalevin/README.md

 * 0.9.0 Auto indexing of document fields
 * 1.0.0 Materialized views and incremental maintenance

-We appreicate and welcome any contribution or suggestion.
+We appreicate and welcome your contribution or suggestion.
 Please file issues or pull requests.

 ## :floppy_disk: Differences from Datascript